alejandromc23/nestjs-quickstart/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
-This is an app example an endpoint for saving messages and also a cron that calls same service.
+This is an app example with an endpoint for saving messages and also a cron that calls same service.

 ## Installation